 What is GPG actually?

 GPG (GNU Privacy Guard) is an implementation of the OpenPGP protocol.
-It does two things:
+Strip away the jargon and it does two jobs:

-1. Encryption: Encrypt files so only the intended recipient can read them
+1. Encryption: scramble a file so only the intended recipient can read it

-2. Signing: Digitally sign so others can verify something came from you
+2. Signing: stamp something so others can verify it came from you

-• Someone wants to send you a secret → encrypts with your public key → only you can decrypt with your private key
+• Someone wants to send you a secret → they encrypt with your public key → only you can decrypt it with your private key

-• You want to prove something is from you → sign with your private key → others verify with your public key
+• You want to prove something is from you → you sign with your private key → anyone verifies with your public key

 Your first keypair in 5 minutes